OlooAllaN/Pomodoro-ui/README.md

 ## Getting Started
  Due to .NET Framework deployment issues.
 The application has been broken out into different git projects one for hosting and the other is the full project.
- Click this [pomodoro](https://olooallan.github.io/Pomodoro-ui/Index.html) link to be directed to the ui For the full git hub project repository Go to [Pomodoro Timer](https://github.com/OlooAllaN/Pomodoro-Timer).This repository contains the full project architecture.
+ Click this [pomodoro](https://olooallan.github.io/Pomodoro-ui/Index.html) link to be directed to the ui For the full git hub project repository Go to [Pomodoro Timer](https://github.com/OlooAllaN/Pomodoro-Timer).
+This repository contains the full project architecture.

 ##  Technology Stack
 ####  Frontend